Does Empathy Have A Dark Side?

 How is empathy good for the empathizer?

 Beings without empathy live in their own world.
 They can't really understand that other beings are out there with minds of their own.
 But beings with empathy understand that there are all these different minds around [that] have different experiences and different feelings.
 They can participate in them.
 Someone with empathy lives more than one life.
-Of course sometimes that means that you have to carry the suffering of others, but in many cases their joy becomes your joy.
+Of course, sometimes that means that you have to carry the suffering of others, but in many cases their joy becomes your joy.
 So it's a richer, much more complex life.
-And in that sense of course empathy is wonderful for you.
+And in that sense, of course empathy is wonderful for you.

 But there's a flip side too, right?
 In your book you talk about something you call "vampiristic empathy."
 What do you mean by that?